jkfaris94/bakery-inventory-manager/README.md

 #### Acceptance criteria

 - On the `/recipes/:recipeId` page, there should be a button or link that allows for an ingredient to be removed.
 When that button is clicked, the relationship between the ingredient and the recipe is removed from the database.
+- The page should visually update to show that the ingredient has been removed.

 ### US-06 - Delete a recipe